Revenue Management

 What the numbers look like when you add the missing layers

 This is not theoretical.
-Across Pacer's managed book, first-year clients (12-24 months on Pacer) ran +21% pooled same-store Adj.
-RevPAR on the KeyData same-store methodology, while the broader STR market sat flat to slightly down.
-The lift is attributable to active management of all six layers, not to a tool the clients in many cases already had running before us.
+Measured on the KeyData same-store methodology, Pacer's first-year clients (12-24 months on Pacer) ran +21% pooled same-store Adj.
+RevPAR while the broader STR market sat flat to slightly down.
+Many of them already had a pricing tool running before we arrived.
+The lift came from the five layers the tool does not touch.

 So do I still need the pricing tool?